psusmars/MyJohnDeere-RubyGem/README.md

   config.environment = :sandbox # :production is the other option
   config.shared_secret = "...."
   config.app_id = "johndeere-...."
+  # config.contribution_definition_id = "...." # not required for all requests
   #config.log_level = :info
 end

 ```

+The `contribution_definition_id` is used for a subset of requests, usually when you are adding resources to a map or otherwise.
+You can get this by contacting [JohnDeere Dev Support](APIDevSupport@johndeere.com) An error will be raised if this is missing for a certain request.

 ### Get an Access Token